kieryndavison/image-repo/README.md

 ```
 python manage.py test
 ```
-If you would like to only run a specific test you can specify that after by providing the full python dotted path to a package, module, TestCase subclass, or test.
-For example, to run only the tests in the ImageViewSetTest class in the images/test_views.py file you would write:
+If you would like to only run a specific test(s) you can specify an additional parameter that provides the full python dotted path the package, module, TestCase subclass, or test you would like to run.
+For example, to run only the tests from the ImageViewSetTest class in the images/test_views.py file you would write:
 ```
 python manage.py test images.test_views.ImageViewSetTest
 ```